 Compare to Used Buy Box:

-If your triggers are set up to select an FBA price, choose "Yes" on this section.
+If your triggers are set up to select an FBA price, choose "Yes" in this section.
 If you want to look at Used Offers only, choose "No".

 As an example, if your triggers had selected FBA Slot #1 and that price didn't exist in the app, it would then go to Used Slot #15/20.
 Let's say that the price returned from the Used Slot was $12.50.
 If the Used Buy Box was $17.99, the triggers would select the $17.99 price point, since it's likely to be the lowest Prime price.